yhong3/dotfiles/notes/unity-opencv.md

 3. Run CMake.exe
     - "Browse source" to opencv\sources
     - "Browse build" to some temp folder
-    - "Configure" to choose installed visual studio version
+    - "Configure" to
+        1. choose installed visual studio version (e.g. Visual studio 15 2017),
+        2. **Optional platform for generator** = x64 for 64bit, default was Win32
     - "Generate" to build

 If failed with